Department of Communications

 The Department of Trade and Industry is the department of the South African government with responsibility for commercial policy and industrial policy.
 Visit website.

 WESGRO is the official Destination Marketing, Investment, and Trade Agency for the Western Cape, located in Cape Town.
-They are the first point of contact for foreign buyers, local exports and investors wishing to take advantage of business opportunities in the region.
+It is the first point of contact for foreign buyers, local exporters and investors wishing to take advantage of business opportunities in the region.
 Visit website.

 Durban Film Office (DFO)

 The DFO is a division of the Department of Economic Development at the eThekwini Municipality responsible for the promotion and development of the Film Industry in the eThekwini Municipality.
-As a publicly funded special purpose vehicle, the DFO has a range of stakeholders, including national, provincial, local government, participants in the different business models of the film sector, host communities, local broadcasters, the international production sector, the media, suppliers and technical crew.
-Visit website.
+It has a range of stakeholders, including national, provincial, local government, participants in the different business models of the film sector, host communities, local broadcasters, the international production sector, the media, suppliers and technical crew.
+Visit website

 Eastern Cape Development Corporation (ECDC)

-The ECDC is an economic development agency that provides long and short-term finance, assists investors with identifying opportunities within the province, conducts trade promotion.
+The ECDC is an economic development agency that provides long and short-term finance, assists investors with identifying opportunities in the province and conducts trade promotion.
 Visit website.

 Film and Publication Board (FPB)

-Film and Publication Board (FPB) is a statutory body established by the Films and Publications Act of 1996.
-The FPB’s task is mainly to classify films, videos, DVDs, computer games and certain publications that are available for public consumption.
+Film and Publication Board is a statutory body whose task is mainly to classify films, videos, DVDs, computer games and certain publications that are available for public consumption.
 Visit website.

 Cultural and Creative Industries Federation of South Africa (CCIFSA)

-The Cultural and Creative Industries Federation of South Africa (CCIFSA) is the controlling body set up with the assistance of the Department of Arts and Culture for cultural and creative sectors in South Africa.
+The CCIFSA is the controlling body set up with the assistance of the Department of Arts and Culture for cultural and creative sectors in South Africa.
 It was formed as a non-profit company (NPC) to promote and develop the social and economic interests of the cultural and creative industries and to act as the controlling body for these sectors.
-The company is governed by a Board of Directors in accordance with the CCIFSA Memorandum of Incorporation.
 Visit website.

-The KwaZulu-Natal Film Commission was established in accordance with a provincial Act passed in 2010.
-The KwaZulu-Natal Film Commission is set to begin fulfilling its mandate to make the province a film production centre.
-In 2014/2015, the KZNFC developed systems and policies to support and attract national and international roleplayers in the film industry.
+The KwaZulu-Natal Film Commission was established in 2010 and aims to fulfil its mandate to make the province a film production centre.
+In 2014/2015, it developed systems and policies to support and attract national and international industry role-players.
 Visit website.